YSayaovong/NBA-Game-Performance-Analytics/README.md

 # NBA Game Performance and Player Analytics

 This project analyzes NBA team performance for the 2022-23 season using data from the NBA API.
-We identify the top 10 NBA teams by average points scored per game.
+I identify the top 10 NBA teams by average points scored per game.

 ## Project Overview